FirebaseExtended/experimental-extensions/api-keys-diagnostic/PREINSTALL.md

 This extension uses Cloud Functions to interact with the Google Cloud API and [Eventarc](https://cloud.google.com/eventarc/docs) to allow developers to subscribe to the discovery of any unrestricted keys.

-### Schedule scanning
+### Scheduled scanning

-This extension regularly scans your project's API keys: Cloud Function are scheudled tp run every 2 minutes, checking your project's API keys for any missing restrictions.
+This extension regularly scans your project's API keys: Cloud Function are scheudled to run based on the provided [cron](https://cloud.google.com/scheduler/docs/configuring/cron-job-schedules) schedule, checking your project's API keys for any missing restrictions.

 The Cloud Function filters the API keys to find any unrestricted keys and logs them.